Josh Bilicki

-Joshua M. Bilicki (born June 3, 1995) is an American professional stock car racing driver who competes part-time in the NASCAR Cup Series, driving the No. 78 Chevrolet Camaro ZL1 for Live Fast Motorsports and part-time in the NASCAR Xfinity Series driving the No. 91 for DGM Racing.
-He has also previously competed in the NASCAR Camping World Truck Series, and in sports car racing.
+Joshua Michael Bilicki (born June 3, 1995) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66, part-time in the NASCAR Xfinity Series, driving the No. 91 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports and the No. 14 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 41/44 Chevrolet Silverado RST for Niece Motorsports.
+He has also previously competed in various sports car racing series.

 Racing career

 Early years

 Starting with kid-karts at age four, Bilicki quickly moved through the ranks and into the next classes.
 After several years in kid-karts and the Yamaha 100cc engine class, he moved to 80cc Shifter Karts.
 Bilicki showed his dominance quickly by winning many regional and national races, including the 2008 Road America SKUSA Super-Nationals, which brought competition from across the globe.
 Several times he even competed against and beat faster 125cc Shifter Karts.
 In 2011, Bilicki made the jump to 125cc Shifter Karts, and in 2012 Bilicki was recognized by and brought on board the Andrew Chase Racing-PCR team, competing in the Midwest Shifter Kart Series in a brand new PCR Shifter Kart.